-In the previous article we have explained why time value of at the money call options is higher than time value of deep in the money call options (other factors being equal).
+In the previous page we have explained why time value of at the money call options is higher than time value of deep in the money call options (other factors being equal).
 The reason is that the closer to at the money an option is, the more it limits your maximum risk from holding it, as there is less intrinsic value you can lose.
-Let’s now look at put options.
+Let's now look at put options.

 Maximum risk for an option's owner

 Concerning maximum risk of an option's owner, it is the same with put options as with call options.
 You can theoretically lose only as much as you have paid for buying the option – the options's market price which consists of intrinsic value and time value.